Bauhaus Dessau Celebrates Centennial Amid Far-right Attacks | LatestLY

 Many well-known artists and architects such as Ludwig Mies van der Rohe, Oskar Schlemmer, Laszlo Moholy-Nagy, Lyonel Feininger, Wassily Kandinsky and Paul Klee, have taught at the Bauhaus.

-Its philosophy of simple and functional architecture soon found global exponents and the Bauhaus has in turn borrowed ideas from regions like Africa, including the design of structures that stay cool in hot temperatures.
+Its philosophy of simple and functional architecture soon found global exponents and the Bauhaus has in turn borrowed ideas from other continents — like Africa, by copying the design of structures that stay cool in hot temperatures.

 "At the historical Bauhaus, the idea wasn't simply to design the world," explained art historian Barbara Steiner.
-The aim was to find solutions for a world full of challenges such as industrialization and that lead to close collaboration with industries who could provide modern building materials like steel, concrete and glass.
+The aim was to find solutions for a world full of challenges such as industrialization, and that lead to close collaboration with industries that could provide modern building materials like steel, concrete and glass.

 The road to ethical and sustainable materials